Troy Little

 Troy Little (born 7 March 1973) is a Canadian cartoonist working in comic books and animation.
-He is known for Chiaroscuro, a graphic novel whose first volume (out of three) was developed between 2000 and 2005 under his Meanwhile, Studios imprint.
+He began self publishing with Chiaroscuro, a graphic novel that was developed between 2000 and 2005 under his Meanwhile Studios imprint.
 After winning two grants (Xeric and P.E.I.
 Council of the Arts) and being praised by Dave Sim, Chiaroscuro vol. 1 was released in 2007 by IDW Publishing.

 Biography

 Troy Little was born on 7 March 1973 in Prince Edward Island, Canada.
-In 1994, he graduated from the Interpretive Illustration program of Sheridan College, and has since worked as an animator.
-After living eight years in Ottawa, he moved back to Kensington, Prince Edward Island, Canada.
-He is the father of Nathan and twins Alex and Hayden.
-In parallel to his daytime job in animation, he writes and draws his own graphic novels.
+An alumni of Three Oaks Senior High School, he went on to graduate from the Interpretive Illustration program of Sheridan College in 1994, and spent many years working in animation.
+After living eight years in Ottawa, he moved back to Prince Edward Island.
+In the early 2000's he began transitioning out of his job in animation to work full time in comics.
+He's worked on several licensed titles and also writes and draws his own graphic novels.

-In September 2000, he started work on his self-published black & white comic series Chiaroscuro with which he was awarded in 2001 a Xeric Grant.
-The comic was published bi-monthly and ran for seven issues ending prematurely in 2003 (both Little and his then wife having lost their jobs and having twins to raise).
+In September 2000, he started work on his self-published black and white comic series Chiaroscuro for which he was awarded in 2001 a Xeric Grant.
+The comic was published bi-monthly and ran for seven issues ending prematurely in 2003.
 Little eventually continued to draw the missing issues #8-10 to conclude the first volume.
 In 2005, he was awarded a P.E.I.
 Council of the Arts Grants to enable him to continue work on the series.
 In late 2005, he had completed his first storyline as the graphic novel Chiaroscuro: Patchwork Book 1 (collecting issues #1-10), and started sending out a 100-copy POD run to publishers.

-In 2007, this first volume of Chiaroscuro received an excellent review by independent comics legend Dave Sim (creator of Cerebus) written on his Blog & Mail.
+In 2007, this first volume of Chiaroscuro received an excellent review by independent comics legend Dave Sim (creator of Cerebus) as written on his Blog & Mail.
 This review brought the book to the attention of Ted Adams, President of IDW Publishing in San Diego.
 IDW published a hardcover edition of the graphic novel in October 2007, and its trade paperback edition in October 2008.

 In January 2009, Troy Little released Angora Napkin, a standalone graphic novel from IDW Publishing which was nominated for an Eisner Award.
-Angora Napkin was developed into an animated pilot for Teletoon's late night program "Teletoon at Night" for a series which was broadcast on Halloween night, 2010.
-But the pilot was never picked up.
+Angora Napkin was developed into an animated pilot for Teletoon's late night program "Teletoon at Night" for a series which was broadcast on Halloween night, 2010; but the pilot was never picked up.
 He later created a second Angora Napkin graphic novel, Harvest of Revenge, which was again nominated for an Eisner.
-He ventured into webcomics with the online serial Angora Napkin: The Golden McGuffin that ran sporadically from 2011-2019.
+He ventured into webcomics with the online serial Angora Napkin: The Golden McGuffin that ran sporadically from 2011 to 2019.